Contemplate

 Published on

-ExploreIn the Valley, sledging isn't just for toddlers.
-It's an experience, a test of self-deprecation, and sometimes a very real challenge to one's motor skills.
+ExploreIn the Valley, sledging isn’t just for toddlers.
+It’s an experience, a playful test of self-mockery and often a very real challenge to your coordination.
 Ready to let go of the brakes?

 In Servoz, the groomed natural slope of La Tour can be reached on foot via the Grangiat trail.
-One descent, one ascent.
-One descent, one ascent… And then that sudden realisation, heart pounding: no, sledging isn't a "gentle" activity for the person pulling the little Eskimo in their sledge.
+One descent, one climb.
+Another descent, another climb… until that sudden moment of truth—heart racing, lungs burning: no, sledging isn’t exactly a “gentle” activity for the one pulling the little Eskimo in their sleigh.

-In Vallorcine, a bucolic atmosphere awaits at the two tobogganing areas in Le Buet and La Courzille, not far from the larches and the Eau Noire stream.
-It's beautiful, it's peaceful... until the first uncontrolled skid.
-Snow up your back.
-Disaster.
+In Vallorcine, there’s a peaceful, postcard-perfect setting at the two sledging areas in Le Buet and La Courzille, not far from the larches and the Eau Noire stream.
+It’s beautiful, it’s calm… until that first uncontrolled spin sends you flying—snow down your back, laughter and drama included.

-Looking for something a bit more adventurous?
-Head to Les Chosalets in Argentière, where you can ditch the sledges and sledgeboards for snow tubing, a kind of giant inflatable tube that might just launch you into the air.
+Looking for something bolder?
+Head to Les Chosalets in Argentière, where you swap sledges and sledge-boards for snow tubing—giant inflatable rings that might just launch you into the air.

 Level up?